MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 > slow paced tutorial we recommend the Microsoft Learn module [Solve graph
 > coloring problems by using Grover's
 > search](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/).
+> For a detailed explanation on the theory behind Grover's algortihm, check the conceptual article [Theory of Grover's algorithm](xref:microsoft.quantum.concepts.grovers)

 Any searching task can be mathematically formulated with an abstract function $f(x)$ that accepts search items $x$.
 If the item $x$ is a solution for the search task, then $f(x)=1$.
 If the item $x$ isn't a solution, then $f(x)=0$.
 The search problem consists of finding any item $x_0$ such that $f(x_0)=1$.
 This is, an item $x_0$ that is a solution of the search problem.